 4. Examine the current deed for references to earlier deeds

 Examine the deed to confirm that the information about the grantor, grantee and sale date matches what you know about the property.
 If it looks like you found the correct deed, search the document for a description of the property (often beginning, “Being the same lot…”).
 This typically provides information on the deed, grantor and sale date for the next deed in the chain.

 5. Use MDLandRec.net to find earlier deeds in the chain

-Repeat this same process again and again until the chain of title search is exhausted.
+Repeat this same process again and again working your way back in time until the chain of title search is exhausted.
 Errors in notation and transcription and the combination of individual properties into larger transactions can make it difficult to locate the correct deed in some cases.
 Ideally, you can extend your chain of title search back before the date of construction of your house or property.

 6. Interpret the chain of title to learn more